-The bathroom is one of the messiest rooms in the home, and it stays that way.
-The room gets constant use.
-Moreover, keeping the bathroom clean for the next trip is not a straightforward (or pleasant) task.
+The bathroom is one of the messiest rooms in the home, and because the room gets constant use, it often stays that way.
+Additionally, keeping the bathroom clean is not a straightforward (or pleasant) task.

 Luckily, bathroom cleaning supplies can help.
 This article lists the many supplies needed for cleaning.
 While it's easier to splurge on everything, there are some hidden ways to cut spending with alternative products.